-On Facebook the other day, I saw a post which read: “What screws us up most in life is the picture in our head of how it’s supposed to be.”
+On Facebook, I saw a post that read: “What screws us up most in life is the picture in our head of how it’s supposed to be.”
 For decades, I was the world’s best at fabricating this illusory bubble and criticizing myself mercilessly for not measuring up.

 Through eighteen years of marriage and for several years of single motherhood after, I tried to live up to the picture I held of a with-it woman who could keep her man happy, use a power drill, edge the yard, and whip up a mouth-watering dinner in a sparkling kitchen resembling an ad on the pages of a magazine while she looked effortlessly fabulous the whole time.
 Needless to say, I nor my life ever fit this description – not even close.
 After a messy divorce and disastrous post-marriage relationship, I found myself feeling like a miserable failure as a woman and mother.
 I was the furthest I’d ever been from my ideal image.

-In the almost six years since the suicide attempt, I’ve evolved to understand that I was causing my own suffering and torturing myself with expectations of what should be.
+In the years since the attempt to end my life, I’ve evolved to understand that I was causing my own suffering and torturing myself with expectations of what should be.
 I’ve come to realize that there is no “should be.”
 There is only what is.
 I can alleviate almost all pain and suffering by getting rid of the “shoulds” and consciously being accepting and open to whatever unfolds.
-Many philosophies teach and I’ve found that emotional torment and suffering comes from our attachment to thoughts about what happens, not what actually happens.
+Many philosophies teach and I’ve found that emotional torment and suffering come from our attachment to thoughts about what happens, not what actually happens.
 Pain originates in the space between our thoughts and reality.

 In Loving What Is: Four Questions That Can Change Your Life, Byron Katie explains: